The smallest possible bimagic square using

 8x8 characteristics, |

 Below are the best known squares.
 All of them (excluding the second 5x5 example) are at least semi-bimagic: all their rows and all their columns are bimagic.
 The difficulty is to succeed to get also two bimagic diagonals...
 If you have interesting results, send me a message!
-I will be pleased to add your results in this page.
+I will be pleased to add your results to this page.

 3rd or 4th-order bimagic square using distinct integers?

 Edouard Lucas proved in 1891 that a 3rd-order bimagic square using distinct integers cannot exist (see here for more details).
-I have published a very short proof in my M.I. article that even a 3rd-order semi-bimagic square is not possible, "semi" meaning that only sums of rows and columns are needed, not taking care of the diagonals.
+I have published a very short proof in my M.I. article that even a 3rd-order semi-bimagic square is not possible, "semi" meaning that only sums of rows and columns are needed, not taking account of the diagonals.

 Luke Pebody and Jean-Claude Rosa proved in 2004 that it is impossible to construct a 4th-order bimagic square using distinct integers (see here for more details).
 This means that it is impossible to construct a 4th-order square having 20 correct sums.
-But it is interesting to know what is the best possible 4th-order square.
+But it is interesting to know what the best possible 4th-order square is.
 My best result is the following square with 17 correct sums out of 20: only 3 bad sums.
 It is the CB8 square published in the M.I. article.

 4x4 square... |